ciencia/mediawiki-extensions-SaneCase/README.markdown

-The SaneCase extension automatic correct case mistakes.
-For example if Test exists, and someone goes to TEST, it will be automatically redirected to Test with a 301.
+The SaneCase extension automatic corrects case mistakes.
+For example if the page `Test` exists, and someone goes to `TEST`, they will be automatically redirected to `Test` with a 301.

 This is really much more sane than the default case-sensitivity.